-Safety: Use the buddy system: Divide into Teams as needed, and ensure that each team has been assigned a minimum of 2 persons. • Size up the situation first.
+Responsibilities: Locate and report locations of trapped or injured staff or students.
+Free the only if you can do so safely.
+Safety: Use the buddy system: Divide into Teams as needed, and ensure that each team has been assigned a minimum of 2 persons.
+Size up the situation first.
 Take no action that might endanger you.
 Do not work beyond your expertise.
 Use appropriate safety gear.
 Follow all operational and safety procedures.
 Start-up Actions: Obtain a briefing from the Incident Commander Obtain equipment from any pre assembled Group kit.
 Operational Duties: Report hazardous conditions to the Incident Command Post immediately upon discovery.
-Before entering a building, inspect the complete exterior of the building.
+Before entering a building, inspect the complete exterior of th building.
 Do not enter severely damaged buildings.
-If you are in doubt about your safety, DO NOT ENTER!
+If you are indoubt about your safety, DO NOT ENTER!
 If the building is safe to enter, search the assigned area using an orderly pattern; Check all rooms.
 Use chalk or grease pencil to mark a slash on the door when entering a room.
 This indicates to others that you are inside.
 Check under desks and tables.
 Search visually and vocally.
 Listen.
 When leaving each room, complete the slash to form an "X" on the door.
 This indicates you have searched the room and left.
 If possible, report by radio to the Incident Command Post as the rooms are searched and cleared. (e.g. "Room A-123 is clear.").
-When an injured victim is located, transmit the location, number, and condition of the injured to the Command Post.
-Do not use names of students or staff.
+When an injured victim is located, transmit the location, number and condition of the injured to the Command Post.
+Do not use name of students or staff.
 Keep radio communication brief and simple.
 Do not use codes.
 Remember: If you are not acknowledged, repeat your transmission.
 Closing Down: When assigned tasks are completed, return equipment/supplies, and report to the Incident Commander for reassignment or release.